alphagov/exemplar-screens/README.md

 Add your own
 ============

 You're welcome to add your own screenshots.
-Checkout the folders in '/exemplars' and follow the structure there.
+Checkout the folders in '/exemplar' and follow the file and data structures there.
+You can preview locally by opening any index.html file directly in your browser.